moby/moby/docs/sources/reference/commandline/cli.md

 volumes in read-only or read-write mode, respectively.
 By default, the volumes are mounted in the same mode (read write or read only) as the reference container.

+The `-a` flag tells `docker run`{.docutils .literal}
+to bind to the container’s stdin, stdout or stderr.
+This makes it possible to manipulate the output and input as needed.

+    $ sudo echo "test" | docker run -i -a stdin ubuntu cat -

+This pipes data into a container and prints the container’s ID by attaching only to the container’s stdin.

+    $ sudo docker run -a stderr ubuntu echo test

+This isn’t going to print anything unless there’s an error because we’ve only attached to the stderr of the container.
+The container’s logs still store what’s been written to stderr and stdout.

+    $ sudo cat somefile | docker run -i -a stdin mybuilder dobuild

+This is how piping a file into a container could be done for a build.
+The container’s ID will be printed after the build is done and the build logs could be retrieved using `docker logs`.
+This is useful if you need to pipe a file or something else into a container and retrieve the container’s ID once the container has finished running.

 ### A complete example